 - a.
-In exchange for something the victim needs or wants; and/or - For the financial advantage or increased status of the perpetrator or facilitator.
+In exchange for something the victim needs or wants; and/or - b.
+For the financial advantage or increased status of the perpetrator or facilitator.

 The victim may have been sexually exploited even if the sexual activity appears consensual.
-Child sexual exploitation does not always involve physical contact; it can also occur using technology'.
+Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology'.

-- 15.10 Child sexual exploitation (CSE) through the use of technology can occur without the child's immediate recognition; for example being persuaded to post images on the internet / mobile phones without immediate payment or gain. - 15.11 Violence, coercion and intimidation are common.
-Involvement in exploitative relationships is characterised by the child's or young person's limited availability of choice as a result of their social, economic or emotional vulnerability. - 15.12 A common feature of CSE is that the child or young person does not recognise the coercive nature of the relationship and does not see themselves as a victim of exploitation. - 15.13 The principles underpinning a multi-agency response to the child sexual exploitation include:
+- 15.42 Child sexual exploitation (CSE) through the use of technology can occur without the child's immediate recognition; for example being persuaded to post images on the internet / mobile phones without immediate payment or gain. - 15.43 Violence, coercion and intimidation are common.
+Involvement in exploitative relationships is characterised by the child's or young person's limited availability of choice as a result of their social, economic or emotional vulnerability. - 15.44 A common feature of CSE is that the child or young person does not recognise the coercive nature of the relationship and does not see themselves as a victim of exploitation. - 15.45 The principles underpinning a multi-agency response to the child sexual exploitation include: